csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - interpretation: Given the current set of feature values, the contribution of a feature value to the difference between the actual prediction and the mean prediction is the estimated Shapley value
   - recalculate via sampling other features in expectation
   - followup [propagating shapley values](https://arxiv.org/pdf/1911.11888.pdf) (chen, lundberg, & lee 2019) - can work with stacks of different models
+- [probes](https://nlp.stanford.edu/~johnhew/interpreting-probes.html) - check if a representation (e.g. BERT embeddings) learned a certain property (e.g. POS tagging) by seeing if we can predict this property (maybe linearly) directly from the representation
+    - problem: if the post-hoc probe is a complex model (e.g. MLP), it can accurately predict a property even if that property isn't really contained in the representation
+    - potential solution: benchmark against control tasks, where we construct a new random task to predict given a representation, and see how well the post-hoc probe can do on that task
 - [Explaining individual predictions when features are dependent: More accurate approximations to Shapley values](https://arxiv.org/abs/1903.10464) (aas et al. 2019) - tries to more accurately compute conditional expectation
 - [Feature relevance quantification in explainable AI: A causal problem](https://arxiv.org/abs/1910.13413) (janzing et al. 2019) - argues we should just use unconditional expectation
 - [quantitative input influence](https://ieeexplore.ieee.org/abstract/document/7546525) - similar to shap but more general